ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ## When will The Merge happen? {#when-merge}

-The Merge is expected to happen in Q3/Q4 2022.
+The Merge date is expected to land within Q3/Q4 2022.
 The client developers are currently working to a soft deadline of 19th September 2022, but this could change depending upon the success of the final testnet merge (Goerli) in mid-August, continued client refinements and the hashrate of the existing miners continuing in a predictable manner.
 Everyone is working hard to deliver The Merge as soon as possible.

 ## After The Merge {#after-the-merge}